 The Engineering Technology program is fully accredited by the Engineering Technology Commission of ABET.
-For information regarding ABET accreditation and its benefits to students and institutions, visit www.abet.org.
+For information about ABET accreditation and its benefits to students and institutions, visitwww.abet.org.

 As indicated in the curriculum, MATH 107 (Pre-Calculus) is taken the first semester of freshman year.
 Students not prepared to start MATH 107 may require additional courses and/or time to complete the degree.

-Although not required, students are encouraged to have access to a home computer for this program.
+Although not required, students are encouraged to have access to a home computer.
 Students can access reduced or no-cost academic versions of many of the software packages used in the curriculum.
 Instructors use learning management systems for many courses to provide students access to course materials and grades.